 Boxing and sportswashing blood money

 If Hearn and his fellow travelers can be bought off, nothing written here will give them any pause.
 This bit of opinion is aimed at those who can choose not to participate.
-I’m thoroughly disappointed with women in particular who are getting paid to work the fight, whatever their role.
+I’m thoroughly disappointed with women in particular who are getting paid to work the fight, or American members of the “media” who have their travel subsidized.

-At least we don’t have to worry about the ring card women.
-They won’t be permitted during this event in deference to the local “customs.”
+We don’t have to worry about the ring card women.
+They won’t be permitted during this event in deference to the local customs.
 Side note: favoring the use of ring card girls isn’t hypocritical.
-When you’re ringside, it’s far too easy to forget what round it is, and we count on seeing those handheld cards being walked around the ring.
+When you’re ringside, it’s easy to forget what round it is, and we count on seeing those handheld cards being walked around the ring.
 We also get it, the predominantly male boxing audience digs the eye candy.
 As long as the women are volunteering, making some dough and being respected, no objection.

 With the fight now three days away, it is difficult to generate a lot of enthusiasm for the bout.
-It will start at 3 p.m. on the East Coast, and high noon in Southern California for Ruiz Jr.’s many fans at home.
-It will compete with college football, among the most popular sports in the U.S. None of this should be happening.
+The afternoon start will compete with college football, among the most popular sports in the U.S. None of this should be happening.

 Instead, we will try to focus on those 45 minutes (or less) of action in the ring and shut out the political realities of sportwashing by the kingdom, which is exactly what the Saudi government hopes we will do.
 It doesn’t mean I won’t hate myself for it.